What is the Clean Cuisine Definition of Clean Eating?

 We do not support drastic detox methods such as colonics and prolonged fasts because they can be dangerous and because they are not really necessary.
 Nature provides all the nutrients your body needs for safe, gentle and effective detoxification.
 You simply need to keep toxic food intake at a minimum while simultaneously supplying your body with a steadfast stream of detoxifying phytonutrient-rich clean foods.
 Once again, we are not supportive of anything that is too radical.

-In conclusion, if you are new to clean eating, it should be encouraging to know that a clean eating lifestyle exists that is not only doable and enjoyable, but has been put to the test for over 17 years.
+In conclusion, if you are new to clean eating, it should be encouraging to know that a clean eating lifestyle exists that is not only doable and enjoyable, but has been put to the test for almost 20 years.
 If you do not yet know our story or how Clean Cuisine came about, be sure to read HERE.
+I have also put together an overview of my clean food diet journey.

 For more information on the Clean Cuisine nutrition program please reference our book, Clean Cuisine: An 8-Week Anti-Inflammatory Nutrition Program that Will Change the Way You Age, Look & Feel.